-• If you are currently logged on to the Kerio Control administration, the Internet Usage Statistics link available in section Status $\rightarrow$ Statistics can be used.
+• If the host is connected to Kerio Control by the Administration Console, the Internet Usage Statistics link available under Status → Statistics can be used.
 This link opens the secured StaR interface for statistics in the default web browser.

-Note: URL for this link consists of the name of the server and of the port of the secured web interface see chapter 13.1).
+Note: URL for this link consists of the name of the server and of the port of the secured web interface see chapter 12.1).
 This guarantees function of the link from the Kerio Control host and from the local network.
 To make Internet Usage Statistics link work also for remote administration over the Internet, name of the particular server must be defined in the public DNS (with the IP address of the particular firewall) and traffic rules must allow access to the port of the secured Web interface(4081 by default).